 COURT ORDER ENTERED: March 1983; renegotiated December 1994; renegotiated January 2001

-In 1983, Children’s Rights joined Legal Aid of Western Missouri in a class action aimed at reforming the grossly inadequate child welfare system in Jackson County, Missouri.
-The federal complaint charges the Missouri Division of Family Services (DFS) with endangering the lives of children in state custody by failing to properly investigate and monitor foster homes.
-As a result, at the time the lawsuit was filed, foster children in Jackson County experienced very high rates of abuse and neglect, while living in foster homes that were unsafe, unsanitary and unsupervised.
+In 1977, Children’s Rights joined Legal Aid of Western Missouri and local advocates in a class action to reform the grossly inadequate child welfare system in Jackson County, Missouri.
+The Federal Complaint charged the Missouri Division of Family Services (DFS) with many failures, including endangering the lives of children in state custody by failing to properly investigate and monitor foster homes.
+At the time the lawsuit was filed, children in foster care in Jackson County experienced very high rates of abuse and neglect, while living in foster homes that were often unsafe, unsanitary and poorly supervised.

-A settlement agreement was reached with Missouri officials in 1983, mandating top-to-bottom reform of the foster care system.
-After the state repeatedly failed to implemented court-ordered reforms, Children’s Rights and co-counsel successfully filed a contempt motion against the state and a full trial was held in 1992.
-A new settlement agreement was reached in 1994, which mandated such improvements as training for foster parents and mandatory criminal history and child abuse checks for prospective foster families.
+A Settlement Agreement was reached with Missouri officials in 1983, mandating top-to-bottom reform of the foster care system.
+After the state repeatedly failed to implement court-ordered reforms, Children’s Rights and co-counsel successfully filed a contempt motion against the state and a full trial was held in 1992.
+A new Settlement Agreement was reached and approved in 1994; it mandated many improvements, such as training for foster parents and mandatory criminal history and child abuse checks for prospective foster families.

 Over the next ten years, with court oversight, DFS successfully implemented all of the reforms required by the settlement agreement.
 Thanks to the lawsuit, the foster children of Jackson County benefited from vast, systemic improvements during the period of federal monitoring, including: